juanmaperez/juanmaperez/src/content/projects/oysho/oysho.md

 #   { title: 'So high',  image: ./dinamo.jpg },
 #   { title: 'Playing all day',  image: ./games.jpg }
 ]
-description: "Oysho is a Spanish company that belongs to Inditex Group.
+excerpt: "Oysho is a Spanish company that belongs to Inditex Group.
 Oysho is specialized in female underwear.
 The headquarter are based in Tordera, 65km from Barcelona where they have magnificent facilities for their employers."
 ---

 As a part of their team, I was working on different themes for showing their products on the main website.
 Catalogs for different campaigns created from scratch with a given design for making it real throughout HTML, CSS and Javascript.
 Other functions that I had to develop were different animations or motions that interacted with users during the navigation.